Less mess, less stress and more control at every step - because a great fitting restoration should never be a surprise.

 Clinical case by Dr. Gunnar Reich | Private Practitioner

-Accurate impressions for precisely fitting restorations: Effective measures shared by an experienced trainer help minimise risks in the impression procedure.
+Accurate dental impressions for precisely fitting restorations: Effective measures shared by an experienced trainer help minimise risks in the impression procedure.

 Author: Günther Schlosser | Training Manager